Stackclash/5e-vault/4. World Almanac/NPCs/Isolde.md

 # **`=this.file.name`**
 Isolde was a holy warrior devoted to a pantheon of elven deities called the Seldarine.
 In this role, she defended the Feywild against dragons, demons, and other threats.
 In time, her heroics caught the eye of an archfey named Zybilna, who had forged secret pacts with some of the fiends Isolde and her companions had slain.
 Rather than be angry at Isolde, Zybilna was impressed by her.
 She enlisted a powerful fiend known only as "the Caller" to corrupt and slay all of Isolde's companions, leaving Isolde alone, bitter, and vulnerable.
 The insidious archfey then befriended Isolde and offered to help her forget her terrible losses.
 Isolde became the master of a traveling fey carnival that served as a gateway to Zybilna's domain.
 The carnival did what Zybilna hoped it would do: it brought comfort to Isolde and quelled her thirst for vengeance.

 Zybilna and Isolde enjoyed a strong partnership for years, but as time wore on, they grew distant until their relationship finally soured.
 Eladrin crave change, yet Isolde felt like she was frozen in time.
-She wished to leave the fey carnival and pursue other dreams, but Zybilna wouldn't hear of it and secretly used [[5.
-Mechanics/Spells/Wish.md|wish]] spells to make Isolde place her devotion to the carnival above her desire to leave it.
+She wished to leave the fey carnival and pursue other dreams, but Zybilna wouldn't hear of it and secretly used wish spells to make Isolde place her devotion to the carnival above her desire to leave it.

 When Isolde's fey carnival crossed paths with another carnival from the Shadowfell, the eladrin found the escape she longed for.
 Isolde orchestrated a trade with the other carnival's owners, a pair of shadar-kai (elves native to the Shadowfell).
 Isolde would become the master of their carnival, and they would become the masters of hers.
 To appease Zybilna, this arrangement would remain in place only until the two carnivals crossed paths again.